Since its founding in 2011 with four members, the Independence Network programs in Narberth and Collingswood have served more than 77 people to date.

 What we needed didn’t exist.
 We contacted other interested families and all got to work.
 Based on POINT, we had a model with these crucial components:

 3. Program location is crucial to independence and building community.
 Narberth is a safe, welcoming neighborhood with shopping, restaurants, a movie theatre, bank, park and easy access to all Philadelphia has to offer.
 There’s no need to drive; every-thing is accessible by walking or public transportation.
-Independence Network members are part of the larger community; they volunteer and participate in many community activities.
+PIN members are part of the larger community; they volunteer and participate in many community activities.

-Independence Network is a community, and members have friendships and active social lives.
+PIN is a community, and members have friendships and active social lives.
 David has a job, friends, activities and the support he needs to be successful.
 And, PIN makes it possible for members’ parents to lead more independent lives as well.